jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

   - ✅ Successfully obtained OAuth credentials and refresh token
   - ✅ Fixed token extraction in setup script
   - ✅ Updated email interface to support modern email templates
+  - ⚠️ Email service test script fails with import errors
 - ⏳ Test the abstraction layers with GCP backends
 - ⏳ Update remaining components that might still use Supabase directly
+  - ⚠️ Found 253 Supabase references in 58 files that need to be updated
 - ⏳ Remove all Supabase dependencies and references

 ### Database Migration